danielenriquez/salesforce-restfull/README.md

 <b>How to integrate SalesForce Toolkit for PHP on CodeIgniter Rest Server</b>

 1- Copy "salesforce_api" under the "aplication" folder.</br></br>
 2- Copy "sforce" folder under "controller" folder.
-In "sforce" folder we have the Leads.php class with Get/Create/Find/Post/Update/Delete method to manipulate SalesForce <b>Lead</b> object.</br></br>
+In "controller/sforce" folder we have the Leads.php class with Get/Create/Find/Post/Update/Delete method to manipulate SalesForce <b>Lead</b> object.
+Notice that on class constructor we load "salesforce_model" class to stablish SalesForce connection</br></br>
 3- Copy "Salesforce_model.php" under "model" folder.
 In this php class we have the SalesForce Credentias (username,password adn token).
 Also we refer the WSDL xml SalesForce API schema hosted on "salesforce_api/PartnerWSDL.xml".</br>
 ![sf-api](https://user-images.githubusercontent.com/8003697/58886501-eafe3980-86db-11e9-9eca-316c20cc0fc9.jpg)
 </br>